mycelial/mycelial-js/README.md

 ### Learn more about CRDTs

 You don't need to know exactly how CRDTs work to use them; you just need to know how to use our APIs.
-But if you're interested in learning more about CRDTS, you can check out [crdt.tech](https://crdt.tech/) or watch our introductory [video](https://www.youtube.com/watch?v=gZP2VUmH05A&t).
+But if you're interested in learning more about CRDTs, you can check out [crdt.tech](https://crdt.tech/) or watch our introductory [video](https://www.youtube.com/watch?v=gZP2VUmH05A&t).